 2. Website content, files and database transfer

-Again if the owner hosts only one website or blog on his hosting account he can send over the account details to the buyer.
+Again if the owner hosts only one website or blog on his hosting account, he can send the account details to the buyer.
 There is no privacy problem, though.
 The new owner just has to change the primary email of the hosting account.
-Thus the ownership transfer will be over!
+Thus, the ownership transfer will be over!
 But if the seller has more than one website on his hosting account this strategy can’t be used.

 But no problem, most of the hosting companies offer free website transfer for new accounts and account that being upgraded that requires a server move.
 So if you don’t want to mess up with the migration process ask your hosting provider that whether they can provide you a free website transfer.

-If yours is a WordPress site you can learn about the migration process here at ShoutMeLoud earlier guide: Move WordPress hosting with 0 downtime.
+If yours is a WordPress site you can learn about the migration process here at ShoutMeLoud earlier guide: Move WordPress hosting with 0 downtimes.

 Before you transfer your Website to new owner, make a list of all Social networking account of your website.
 Here are some of the common and popular accounts, which you should be transferring: